JacobBonner/JenkinsTutorial/README.md

 3. Now hit 'Save'.
 Back on the 'Status' page, hit 'Build Now', which will enable jenkins to register the GitHub webhook.
 This will ensure that from now on, whenever you push new changes to the specified repository it will automatically run this Pipeline in jenkins.
     - After the first build finishes, you will notice the first stage in the 'Stage View' is `Declarative: Checkout SCM`.
 This is the process of Jenkins fetching the specified repository, noticing changes, and checking out the specified branch(es).

-4. Now that we have the Pipeline `github-webhook` configured to scan the repository, we want to commit a change to the repository so that Jenkins will find it and trigger a new build.
+4. Now that you have the Pipeline `github-webhook` configured to scan the repository, you want to commit a change to the repository so that Jenkins will find it and trigger a new build.
     - In your repository `https://github.com/{YOUR_USERNAME}/JenkinsTutorial`, make a change to a file that will not break any functionality (adding or removing whitespace), and then commit the change to the branch `main`.
     - Go back to the 'Status' page of the Pipeline `github-webhook`.
 You should see a new build appear under 'Build History'.
     - Click on the new build that has appeared and go to 'Console Output'.
 You should see the checkout process, which contains your new commit message, and then the remaining stages of the Pipeline executing.